 An Enriching Opportunity- Students learn several adaptations of wildlife at the Sanctuary, and why it’s important to provide mental and physical stimulation in their enclosures.
 They will be challenged with designing an enclosure for a resident of their choice.
 This program is best facilitated at the Sanctuary following a guided tour.
 4th & 5th grade.

 Animal Castle- If you could design your own castle, what would you include?
 In this program students learn how animals are adapted for their environment and have different habitat needs, introduced through Primp the Porcupine, a story written by our education staff.
 Students will be able to choose a Sanctuary resident, observe, and draw or model a new “animal castle” to fit its needs.
-This program is best facilitated at the Sanctuary.
+This program is best facilitated at the Sanctuary following a guided tour.
 Kindergarten & 1st grade.

 Fit for a Bear- Our animal care staff weigh and provide a proper diet for each of the residents.
-Students will learn about different wildlife fill an ecological niche through the example of black bears.
+Students will learn how different wildlife fill an ecological niche through the example of black bears.
 In this program we explore the food web, nutritional importance to development, and emphasize the importance of biodiversity in ecosystems.
 Variations for Kindergarten-9th grade

 ECOSYSTEMS & CONSERVATION: Through hands-on discovery students explore other components of the Greater Yellowstone Ecosystem.

 Stream Studies- Plant to get a little wet and muddy as students explore a freshwater ecosystem.
 We will discuss the importance of water conservation, how the water cycle is not a closed loop, and how scientists use wildlife as indicators of healthy streams.
 Seasonal and fit for all ages.

 Partnerships in the Field- Sometimes we are able to partner with local agencies to take your students into the field.
 This relies on collaboration.
 If you are interested in getting your students into the field for active lessons, we would love to coordinate an opportunity.